Scehduled Services - DAN AIR REMEMBERED

 • Gatwick - Zurich

-British Airways lost their licence on the London Heathrow - Inverness service following complaints of poor performance and service.
-BA had been operating the loss making flights for several years.
-Dan-Air were awarded the rights to operate the flights.
+British Airways lost their licence on the London Heathrow-Inverness service following complaints of poor performance and service.
+The state carrier had been operating the loss making flights for several years.
+Dan-Air were awarded the rights to operate the flights instead.
 It would be the first time that the airline would operate in and out of Heathrow, and they were determined not to disappoint passengers.
 Great strides were made with improved in-flight service on this and other scheduled services.
 Hot meals were provided where possible, as well as a complimentary bar service on domestic services.
 This was a new concept on domestic flights.
 Dan-Air was praised for all aspects of in flight service, even winning the best airline tea award.

 In 1985 new schedules were introduced: